Defining Your ICP (Ideal Customer Profile)

 How do you prospect in such a heavily regulated sector?

-By relying exclusively on public data (registries, press releases, job postings) and respecting GDPR legitimate interest.
-Rodz ensures compliance by only collecting professional contact details via verifiable sources.
-The right to object is systematically offered.
+By relying exclusively on public data, company registries, press releases, job postings, and documenting legitimate interest at the point of collection.
+Rodz collects only professional contact details via verifiable sources, and the right to object is offered on every outreach.

 Does a single email really work in the financial sector?